willroberts/raven-shield-2020/README.md

 ### Essential Improvements

 1. Check the [PC Gaming Wiki](https://www.pcgamingwiki.com/wiki/Tom_Clancy%27s_Rainbow_Six_3:_Raven_Shield) for any tweaks you might want to perform.
-2. Borderless Gaming will run the game in a fullscreen window, allowing you to instantly alt-tab without waiting to leave fullscreen mode.
-It's $4 on Steam or you can [download it from Github for free](https://github.com/Codeusa/Borderless-Gaming/releases/).
+2. Borderless Gaming will run the game in a fullscreen window, allowing you to instantly alt-tab.
+You can [download it from Github for free](https://github.com/Codeusa/Borderless-Gaming/releases/).

 ### Single-Player